 “With SpaceOAR, we are seeing improved quality of life and patient satisfaction.
 Conrad is one of many patients who‘s seen great success with the program.”

 Conrad hasn’t let his diagnosis or treatment slow him down.
 After completing treatment earlier this summer with successful outcomes, Conrad has no complaints.
 “I have had a good life with lots of exercise and no problems since this cancer.
 I’m the luckiest person living.”

 With innovative cancer care close to home, Conrad was able to receive treatment without losing focus on his passions – going hunting and camping with his daughter, and spending time with his children and grandchildren.

-For more information on SpaceOAR, please call Mary Bird Perkins TGMC Cancer Center at 985.876.9045 or visit mbptgmc.org.
+For more information on SpaceOAR, please call Mary Bird Perkins Cancer Center in Houma at (985) 876 – 9045 or visit marybird.org/houma.